 Engineering Competitions are an opportunity for student and schools to showcase their ability to innovate and solve real world and design problems.
 The Canadian Engineering Competition (CEC) is an annual competition involving more than 170 of the best and brightest engineering students from across Canada.
 The competition “strives to expand and advance the education of our future engineers”.
 All competitors qualify through one of four regional competitions:

 The Ontario Engineering Competition

 The OEC is an annual gathering of Ontario Engineering Students, who have won competitions at their respective universities and are invited to compete on the provincial level to share their talent and qualify for the CEC.
 The winning teams from school competitions typically get sent to the OEC to represent their schools and the winners of those teams to CEC.
-The most recent Ontario Engineering Challenge was hosted by the University of Waterloo for January 29-31, 2016.
-The competition has developed extensively since its founding in 1980 and now hosts 7 different competitions with a focus on innovation, design and communications at a variety of levels for Senior and Junior Engineering Students.
+The most recent Ontario Engineering Challenge was hosted by Carleton University.
+The competition has developed extensively since its founding in 1980 and now hosts 8 different competitions with a focus on innovation, design and communications at a variety of levels for Senior and Junior Engineering Students.
 These competitions, as described by the 2016 OEC organizers are:

 Given a short four hours and a confining budget, junior engineering students are tasked with designing and constructing a prototype that demonstrates an innovative and practical solution to a previously undisclosed problem.